MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/qr-code-tracking-overview.md

 * Is the QR Code version a supported version?
 We don't support the high density versions like version 40.
 Nothing above version 10 is guaranteed, versions above 20 are not supported.
 * Are you <mark> close enough </mark> to the QR code?
 * How is the lighting?
-There is a known issue where detection becomes difficult when the QR code is on a dark background.
+There is a known issue where detection becomes difficult when the QR code is on a dark environmental background.
+When there's a dark background, the QR Code will appear washed out to the camera due to high contrast.

 ### What's the accuracy?